Jeffrey Street

-World famous view and crowds
+View and crowds

 The view from Jeffrey Street is known to most Australians; indeed, it is well known internationally.
 The national Australian television station uses Jeffrey Street on an almost daily basis as their camera location or backdrop for the evening news bulletins.
 Thus, the view from Jeffrey Street is instantly recognisable to millions of people.
 Because Jeffrey Street is immediately across the harbour from the city, many Sydney-based professional photographers showcase photographs of the city that they have taken from the street.

 The lookouts adjacent to Jeffrey Street are popular tourist destinations.
 The size of the crowds that often gather here to watch celebrations on the harbour now necessitates strong police and security presence.

 Jeffrey Street is also a celebrated location for weddings and wedding photographs.
 Ted Mack, at the time an Independent MP and formerly Mayor of North Sydney, was quoted as saying that it is one of the most important locations in Sydney.